HPV 101 and the Importance of Vaccination

 Yes.
 The HPV vaccination has been studied very carefully and continues to be monitored by the U.S. Centers for Disease Control and Prevention and the U.S. Food and Drug Administration (FDA).
 No serious safety concerns have been linked to HPV vaccination.

 The bottom line is that HPV is very common, and the HPV vaccine is a simple way to protect your child from it.
-In the four years after the vaccine was recommended in 2006, the amount of HPV infections in teen girls alone decreased by 56 percent.
+Since the vaccine was recommended in 2006, the amount of HPV infections in teen girls alone decreased by 56 percent.
 Research has also shown that fewer teens are getting genital warts since HPV vaccines have been in use.

-If you would like to make an appointment for an HPV vaccination, contact us today.
+If you would like to talk to your child's provider to learn more about HPV or make an appointment for an HPV vaccination, contact us today.